richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 ### Overview

 Once you have the ETL process working smoothly, you can schedule a daily task to automate the daily ETL process.
-We recommend running the job in the early morning  (say, 4am) when the full set of raw SnowPlow event logs for the day before have definitely been finalised.
+As explained in the [Important usage warnings](#usage-warnings) above, we recommend running the job around 3-4am in whichever timezone is used to timestamp your raw SnowPlow log files.
+This way you can be sure that the full set of raw SnowPlow event logs for the day you are processing have definitely been finalised.

 To consider the different scheduling options in turn: